kvinzheng/dor_coding_exercise/README.md

 * [React-Promise-Middleware](https://github.com/pburtchaell/redux-promise-middleware/blob/master/docs/introduction.md)(A middleware that will resolve a promise into one of the three results: FULFILLED, REJECTED or PENDING)

-* [Redux-Thunk](https://github.com/gaearon/redux-thunk)(A middleware orchestrates an asynchronous control flow with thunk action creators dispatching each other and returning Promises to wait for each other’s completion)
+* [Redux-Thunk](https://github.com/gaearon/redux-thunk)(A middleware allows you to write action creators that return a function instead of an action)

 ## Code Refactor => Testing